 Let’s start off with a not-so-obvious choice.
 The Rage gets a lot of crap and to an extent, I understand that.
 Nobody wanted a sequel to Carrie.
 It’s such an iconic movie on its own.
 But the sequel tackles a very different kind of high school atmosphere as well as a different kind of bullying.
 It’s about how terrible teenage guys are to teenage gals and on that level, it stands apart.

 Related Post: Why The Rage: Carrie 2 is Worth a Second Look

 The backstory for Terror Train is so specific that it’s really obvious who the killer is long before he’s revealed—but the reveal itself is great.
 Plus, the masquerade element helps it maintain a sense of mystery.
 It’s not about who the killer is, but “What mask are they wearing now?”
 But the prank that’s pulled on this guy is so gross and disturbing that you have to sympathize with him a bit.

 Despite its “killer phone” gimmick, 976-EVIL is basically the male version of Carrie.
-It’s about a high school loser who’s relentlessly picked on and gains the power to take revenge.
+It’s about a high school outcast who is relentlessly picked on and gains the power to take revenge.
 He even has a delusional and uber-religious mother to top it off.
 But it’s such a fun, funny movie that makes me wish Robert Englund had directed more.
-Plus, Stephen Geoffreys gives an unapologetic scene-chewing performance.
+Plus, Stephen Geoffreys gives an unapologetic scenery-chewing performance.

 Here we even have a male take on Carrie from its original author, Stephen King.
-It’s a love story between a boy and his car, but Arnie Cunningham is a loser who’s certainly targeted by bullies—in particular the psychotic Buddy Repperton.
+It’s a love story between a boy and his car, but Arnie Cunningham is an outcast who is targeted by bullies—in particular the psychotic Buddy Repperton.
 Arnie gets his revenge in the form of his new car, which will do anything to stand up for him.
 In general, it’s absolutely one of John Carpenter’s most unsung films.